bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 -   `ChietiItab`

-Note that the short descriptions above do not capture all details, There are detailed extensive descriptions of these EEG coordinate systems on the [FieldTrip toolbox web page](https://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined).
+Note that the short descriptions above do not capture all details, There are detailed extensive descriptions of these coordinate systems on the [FieldTrip toolbox web page](https://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined).

 ## iEEG Specific Coordinate Systems